Suárez HR off Hader in 9th lifts Reds over Brewers 4-3

 Tyrone Taylor hit a two-run homer off Reds reliever Brad Brach in the eighth to tie it at 3.

-Milwaukee starter Freddy Peralta, who will be replacing teammate Brandon Woodruff on the NL All-Star team, held Cincinnati hitless until All-Star Nick Castellano connected in the sixth for his 18th homer, a three-run homer that made it 3-1.
+Milwaukee starter Freddy Peralta, who will be replacing teammate Brandon Woodruff on the NL All-Star team, held Cincinnati hitless until All-Star Nick Castellanos connected in the sixth for his 18th homer, a three-run shot that made it 3-1.

-Brewers manager Craig Counsell then came out to get Peralta and was ejected by plate umpire Gabe Morales, presumably for arguing over balls and strikes.
+Brewers manager Craig Counsell then came out to get Peralta and was ejected by plate umpire Gabe Morales for arguing about the 2-2 pitch to Castellanos.

+“That was the pitch,” Counsell said about what got him tossed.
+“I feel like it’s been a rough series for the umpires.
+So, yeah, there’s a lot of guys upset, both teams.”

+Counsell was ejected for the third time this season and for the 21st time overall.

 Milwaukee star Christian Yelich was ejected by first base umpire John Libka in the bottom of the sixth after reaching on a wild throw by pitcher Vladimir Gutiérrez.
 Yelich turned toward second just enough that second baseman Jonathan India slapped a tag on him, Libka signaled out, and Yelich became irate, tossing his helmet.